2300278/CS220AU-DP/index.md

 ### And the misuse of this data, even if hypothetical, is cause for concern even on an individual’s scale:
-Potential misuse of medical data for discriminatory purposes, such as denial of insurance or employment.
+TO DVP => Potential misuse of medical data for discriminatory purposes, such as denial of insurance or employment.
 = Data profiling and discrimination
 What could eg happen?
 Blackmailing, identity theft and deepfakes Dark side of data monetization + risk of profit-driven practices at the expense of individual well-being => Data sharing, manipulation, resale and monetization EXPLAIN how it is actually valuable for pharmaceutical or insurance companies for example